 Choosing an experienced specialist is crucial to make you feel comfortable and guarantee you get the results you’re looking for.
 The Glasgold Group offers detailed planning and consultations to capture the exact way you want to look!
 Call us at (732) 846-6540 or fill out our contact form to get more information on your IPL treatment in Princeton, NJ, today!

-Our high level of training and experience allows us to focus on providing each patient with natural-looking surgical results and rapid recovery in the safest environment possible.
+Our high level of training and experience allows us to provide each patient with results that look natural and rapid recovery in the safest environment.